Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/group.md

 This parameter is used to locally define the symbolic variable &GROUP.

-The symbolic variable may be used to name a file, such as FNAME = &GROUP, or an end-of-transfer procedure, for example EXEC = &GROUP.
+The symbolic variable may be used to name a file, such as FNAME = &GROUP, or an end- of- transfer procedure, for example EXEC = &GROUP.

 [Return to Command index](../../)